-Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2023 May 1, 2023 April, May, June July 1, 2023 July 31, 2023 July, August, September October 1, 2023 October 31, 2023 October, November, December January 1, 2024 January 31, 2024 quarter.
-Tax returns and wage reports must be submitted electronically in order to be in compliance with the e-file and e-pay mandate for employers.
-Refer to page 14 for more information on the e-file and e-pay mandate for employers and related noncompliance penalties.
+Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2025 April 30, 2025 April, May, June July 1, 2025 July 31, 2025 July, August, September October 1, 2025 October 31, 2025 October, November, December January 1, 2026 February 2, 2026

+Electronically file a DE 3BHW each quarter even if you did not pay wages during the quarter.
+Submit tax return and wage reports electronically to comply with the e-file and e-pay mandate for employers.
 Penalty and interest will be charged on late filing of reports.
-Not having a form to complete is not considered good cause for filing your DE 3BHW late; refer to page 56 for the definition of good cause.
+Not having a form to complete is not considered good cause.
+Good cause is a reason that provides a legal basis for you to file a late tax report or submit a late payment.
 Refer to page 24 for your filing requirements if you stop employing people to work in your home and do not intend to hire anyone in the future.